 A car loan without a deposit works pretty much like a personal loan, just secured against the vehicle.
 You borrow however much you need to buy the car outright, then if you default on your repayments, your lender has the right to repossess it to cover their losses.

 If you’re eager to get hold of your new car right away, you might not want to wait until you’ve saved up enough for a deposit.
-Many lenders give out car loans without requiring any upfront payment, but there’s a few things you should know first.
+Many lenders give out car loans without requiring any upfront payment, but there are a few things you should know first.

 Compare No Deposit Car Loans